-I love reading through the Bible.
-It is a great way to seek the Lord and discover what He wants to teach, say and do in my life.
+There is something precious about reading through the Bible with purpose to seek the Lord and discover what He wants to teach, say and do in my life.

-Reading the Bible with the purpose of learning more about God and figuring out what each verse can teach me.
-And, I’m amazed at the awesomeness of our God.
-How the themes of love, forgiveness, judgement, repentance, mercy and grace are represented repeatedly throughout each book.
+I’m continually amazed at the awesomeness of our God… How the themes of love, forgiveness, judgement, repentance, mercy and grace are represented repeatedly throughout each book.
 How the gospel is woven together through time, people and situations to clearly present who God is and can be to us.

 I am falling in love with the Word of God.
 I love it more each time I read it.

 First of all, if you read through the prophets, you will read about a God who deals out punishment to his people.
-And, they aren’t “slap on the wrist” punishments.
+They aren’t “slap on the wrist” punishments.
 They are “destroy your whole city in a terrible way” punishments.
 Big trials.
 Big problems.

-The bottom line for the nation of Israel is that they refuse to return to God.
+The bottom line for the nation of Israel is that they refused to return to God.

 They refused to truly seek the Lord.

-They will go to the temple, give sacrifices, observe holy days and then worship golden idols in their homes and practice unfathomable acts to other gods.
-God sees this and sends numerous prophets to warn them that if they don’t change their ways, if they don’t repent and seek Him, if they refuse to turn from their sin, this prophecy will come to pass.
+They went to the temple to give sacrifices and observe holy days.
+Then, they would worship golden idols in their homes and practice unfathomable acts to other gods.
+God saw this and sent numerous prophets to warn them that if they didn’t change their ways, if they didn’t repent and seek Him, if they refused to turn from their sin, this prophecy would come to pass.

 Now, something to consider is that yes, this is Old Testament.